 - leopard’s bane – an early yellow bloom very reminiscent of a daisy – – but related to an aster

 - Senecio greyii – also called the daisy bush – – or is it maybe really a yellow aster?

 - wooly sunflower – Eriophyllum – another aster type flower… do you reckon there’s a theme here? hmmm… (photo on right)

 Check out this photo below from early June:

-- ceanothus (california lilac) – the two blue blooming shrubs (centre & top left)
+- Ceanothus (California lilac) – the two blue blooming shrubs (center & top left)

 - iris – blooming purple with white highlights (right)

 - red hot poker – Kniphofia, blooming yellow & orange between the 2 Ceanothus